 Neuropathic disorders can arise from:

-- Alcoholism (also see under 'Psychiatric disorders', below).
+- Alcohol dependency (also see under 'Gait in psychiatric disorders', below).

 - Toxin exposure.